libyal/libpff/README.md

 # LIBPFF
 libpff is a library to access the Personal Folder File (PFF) and the Offline Folder File (OFF) format.
-These format are used by Microsoft Outlook to store email, contacts and other data.
+This library provides a foundational way to programmatically read and analyze the contents of PST files, which are used by Microsoft Outlook to store emails, calendar events, contacts, and other data.

 ## Project information:
 - Status: alpha
 - Licence: LGPLv3+

 ### PFF/OFF is used in several file types:
+- PST (Personal Storage Table)
 - PAB (Personal Address Book)
-- PST (Personal Storage Table)
 - OST (Offline Storage Table)

 ### Supported formats: